 Step 1: Place the image in Adobe Illustrator, embed, and duplicate the image.

-Step 2: Select the image, go to the overhead menu and select Edit > Edit Colors > Grayscale.
+Step 2: Select the image, go to the overhead menu and select Edit > Edit Colors > Convert to Grayscale.

 Step 3: Choose a color from the Color or Swatches panel to fill the image color.

-That’s how you can change image color when it’s a jpeg file.
+That’s how you can change the image color when it’s a jpeg file.

 Unfortunately, you can’t change the color of part of an image directly in Adobe Illustrator unless it’s a vector png.